dwmkerr/google-it/README.md

 Google It is a command line tool to quickly look something up on Google, without leaving your terminal or console.

 *Disclaimer*: This is my first Golang project, built as a learning exercise, so it's pretty grotty.
 Any PRs or suggestions on how to improve are welcome!
+This project accompanies my blog post [Is it worth persevering with Golang?](http://www.dwmkerr.com/is-it-worth-persevering-with-golang/).

 ![Video of Google It in action](assets/google-it.gif)